 Unfortunately, there’s no way to file for an extension of taxes owed.
-Rather, you should pay as much as you can of your estimated taxes when you file for the extension on the return, and then contact the IRS directly to learn about your options for complete repayment.
+Rather, your best bet is to pay as much of your estimated taxes as you can when you file for the extension, and then apply for a payment plan online or call the IRS to learn about your options for complete repayment.

 How to Know If You Owe Taxes

-You may be wondering whether or not you owe taxes to the government at all—and if so, how to find out how much.
-While self-employed individuals must estimate their taxes and pay on a quarterly basis, those who file using W-2 wage reports may not often do this kind of taxation math.
+While self-employed individuals must estimate their taxes and pay on a quarterly basis, those who file using W-2 wage reports may not do this kind of taxation math.

 The good news is, there are several easy ways to find out if you owe Uncle Sam.
-For one thing, you may receive a notice in the mail directly from the IRS, but be sure to look closely to ensure it’s official correspondence and not a note from a scammer.
+You may receive a notice in the mail from the IRS, but ensure that it’s official correspondence and not a note from a scammer.
 The IRS will never email, text, or reach out to individuals via social media.

-The IRS has also set up an online tax account system that allows you to see how much you owe in taxes simply by logging in.
-This user profile also allows you to pay any owed taxes directly and takes only a few minutes to set up.
+“Your Online Account” on IRS.gov allows you to see how much you owe in taxes.
+This user profile also allows you to pay any owed taxes directly.

 Finally, you can always call the IRS at 800-829-1040 to confirm any amount of back taxes you might owe.

 Is it hard to file a tax extension?
 Not really.
 What may prove difficult is paying all taxes owed by the filing deadline, or paying a balance still owed plus a penalty and interest after the April date to file taxes.